tedi-software/tedi/README.md

 > [!NOTE]
 > This sample TEDI installation includes binaries for Linux and OSX.

 > the MacOSX binaries are not signed and will be put into quarantine on download.
-To list and subsequently remove:
+To list and subsequently remove from quarantine:

 ```sh
     xattr <binary name>